Sandysmile/Car-Prediction/Read me.md

 ## How?
 Insights from predictive models enable car dealerships to tailor inventory and marketing strategies to buyer preferences, enhancing business outcomes by aligning offerings, optiizing sales, and increasing profitability.

-Find the features(phi) that most influence price.
+## Goal
-To find the best model to predict the price of vehicles.
+1. To find the best model to predict the price of cars
+2. to presant the features that most influence price to car dealer
+3.

 Feature Missing Values Chart with Report Profiling image